thepavangollapalli/yoodli-take-home/README.md

   }
 }
 ```
 When making subsequent API requests, it is not possible to specify an offset for each type of item.
 I could not come up with a good solution to this in a reasonable amount of time, and I don't have enough time to rewrite my data fetching to go through a user's saved items instead of via the `search` endpoint.
-This is the main thing I would fix if I had more time to work on this project.
+This is the main thing I would rework if I had more time on this project.

 Another issue I did not have time to address is the lack of error handling - I put in error handling for rate limiting errors, but wasn't able to implement error handling for 401 Unauthorized errors (which I would handle by using the refresh token to request a new access token) and gracefully handling unexpected errors throughout the project.